ILYMUN/gatsby-website/content/pages/others-muns.md

 <h3>THIMUN</h3>

-<p>The Hague International Mun, that runs in Singapore end of November and in The Hague at the end of January. <br /><a href="http://foundation.thimun.org/">Click for link to website</a></p>
+<p>The Hague International Mun, that runs in Singapore end of November and in The Hague at the end of January. <br /><a href="http://foundation.thimun.org/">Click here for link to the website</a></p>

 </div>